DISARMFoundation/DISARMframeworks/generated_pages/techniques_index.md

 <tr>
 <td><a href="techniques/T0086.002.md">T0086.002</a></td>
 <td>Develop AI-Generated Images (Deepfakes)</td>
 <td>Deepfakes refer to AI-generated falsified photos, videos, or soundbites.
-An influence operation may use deepfakes to depict an inauthentic situation by synthetically recreating an individual’s face, body, voice, and physical gestures.<br><br> <b>Associated Techniques and Sub-techniques:</b><br> <b>T0145.002: AI-Generated Account Imagery:</b> Analysts should use this sub-technique to document use of AI generated imagery in accounts’ profile pictures or other account imagery.</td>
+An influence operation may use deepfakes to depict an inauthentic situation by synthetically recreating an individual’s face, body, voice, and physical gestures.</td>
 <td>TA06</td>
 </tr>
 <tr>